1990 (TV series): Background

-Although running the bureaucratic dictatorship, the state appears to shy away from explicit political violence, preferring to set up psychiatric pseudo-hospitals called "Adult Rehabilitation Centres" which employ electro-convulsive treatments to 'cure' dissidents.
-Ordinary criminals found guilty of traditional and new economic and social crimes are prevented from clogging up the prison system by having short sentences during which they are force-fed "misery pills" (via the Oral Swallowing Induction Device), which induce severe depression and agony during their incarceration.
-Despite this, fatalities and injuries do occur due to the PCD's lack of democratic accountability but these are misreported or ignored by the state-controlled press and television or are suppressed by the print unions on the last independent newspaper in the UK.
-The state can also declare a person to be a "non-citizen" which denies them any entitlement whatsoever to consumer goods, accommodation or food.
-(This often happens to sex offenders, even ones who have served their sentence and been released.)
+Although running the bureaucratic dictatorship, the state appears to shy away from explicit political violence, preferring to set up psychiatric pseudo-hospitals called "Adult Rehabilitation Centres" which employ electro-convulsive treatments to 'cure' dissidents by "scrubbing away" their memories, allowing for false memories to be implanted.
+Ordinary criminals found guilty of traditional and new economic and social crimes are prevented from clogging up the decaying prison system by having short sentences during which they are force-fed "misery pills" (via a gas mask-like apparatus that holds the mouth open), which induce severe and permanent depression and agony during their incarceration.
+Despite this, fatalities and injuries do occur due to incompetence and the PCD's lack of democratic accountability.
+These crimes are misreported or ignored by the state media or are suppressed by the print unions on the last independent newspaper in the UK.

+The state can also declare a person to be a "non-citizen" which denies them an entitlement to consumer goods, accommodation or food.
+(This often happens to sex offenders and those found to be involved in religious or right-wing activities.)
 Labour is controlled by a mandatory closed shop in every workplace.
 For at least part of the series, the country is on a three-day working week, presumably to conserve energy or to promote full employment through job sharing.
 Taking a second job ("moonlighting") is illegal, as is "parasitism", defined as claiming state benefits while fit for work.
 Ombudsman's Courts which are fixed in favour of the state are the key part of the legal system.

-Emigration is a key problem with a steady "brain drain" countered by PCD Emigration officers who try to watch every port and airfield.
-Despite this, professional and skilled labour is fast disappearing from the country in a similar manner to East Germany before the fall of the Berlin Wall.
+Emigration is a problem with a steady "brain drain" countered by PCD Emigration officers who try to watch every port and airfield.
+Professional and skilled labour is fast disappearing from the country in a similar manner to East Germany from 1949 to 1961, before the installation of the Berlin Wall.